The idea of traveling solo as a woman over 50 sounds intriguing and tempting but it may also be a scary thought if you’ve never done it before.

 - Make sure to have all your medical and financial information on you at all times.
 Include a contact number for someone at home in case of an emergency.
 Take an ample supply of any medications you need as they may not be available where you are traveling.

 - Learn key phrases of the language where you are traveling such as “Where is the bathroom?”
 “Help!”
 Or, “I have a food allergy.”
-You can learn conversational language skills on Babble.
+There are apps you can use to translate and also devices such as the Vasco Translator that comes with its own SIM card.

 - If you venture out on your own to go to a bar or nightclub, check with the place you are staying to see if it’s in a safe area or if it has a bad reputation.
 Always have an exit plan in case there is a problem and don’t walk at night by yourself.